 Dumping syndrome is a phenomenon that occurs in as many as 50% of gastric bypass patients.
 It is characterized by diarrhea nausea, and cramping.
 It presents when food moves too rapidly through the stomach and into the small intestine.
 This forces the digestion process.

 The condition usually passes on its own and does not require medical attention.
 It is unpleasant though, and bariatric surgeons direct patients to avoid foods that contain sugar.
 Read: Soda Suicide in America

 Bariatric patients often use sugar substitutes to address the problem of dumping.
 Artificial sweeteners are the most commonly used sugar substitute.

 Bariatric surgeons offer straightforward and sound advice.
 They recommend that patients maintain a bariatric diet that is low in sugar and fat.
 Such a diet must be life-long, and meals should be protein-based.
 It also is in your best interest to avoid artificial sweeteners.
 Read: Lifelong Eating After Bariatric Surgery

 The premise behind artificial sweeteners is basic: reduction of sugar and calories in your diet without sacrificing sweetness.
 The FDA has approved five artificial sweeteners: saccharin, acesulfame, aspartame, neotame, and sucralose.
-It has also approved one natural low-calorie sweetener, stevia.
+It has also approved two natural low-calorie sweeteners, stevia and erythritol.

 Take the time to read labels.
 Sugar-free does not always mean low in calories; in fact, some have a comparable amount of calories.
 Eating such packaged products does virtually nothing to promote or maintain weight loss and do not belong in a bariatric diet — or any diet for that matter.